-Matthew R. Meyer and Benjamin T. Van Severen are criminal defense attorneys who provide stalking defense throughout Wisconsin.
+Our criminal defense attorneys provide stalking defense throughout Wisconsin.
 Stalking is defined by section 940.32 of the Wisconsin Statutes.
-Stalking can be charged as a Class H, Class I, or Class F felony.
-What felony level a stalking charge is depends on a few circumstances.
-At criminal defense law firm Meyer Van Severen, S.C., we provide aggressive criminal defense representation.
+Secondly, stalking can be charged as a Class H, Class I, or Class F felony.
+Which felony level a stalking charge is depends on a few circumstances.
+At criminal defense law firm Van Severen Law Office, we certainly provide aggressive criminal defense representation.
 Contact our defense attorneys at (414) 270-0202 regarding your case.

 For a Class I felony, all of the following must be the case: